 My Account | Contact Us | info@scratchsleeves.co.uk | +44 1962 890210

-Swimming is great for all babies and for an eczema baby there are additional long and short-term health benefits including better sleep, stronger lungs (eczema babies have a higher risk of developing asthma) and reduced bacterial infections in eczema damaged skin.
+Swimming is great for all babies.
+For an eczema baby there are additional long and short-term health benefits.
+These include better sleep, stronger lungs (eczema babies have a higher risk of developing asthma) and reduced bacterial infections in eczema damaged skin.
 But we know from experience that the thought of taking an eczema baby to swimming lessons can be very daunting so we’ve collected our top tips to minimise itching and maximise fun in the pool.

 The benefits of baby swimming are well documented and include: gaining a respect for water and an awareness of water safety; improved physical coordination in later life; and enhanced brain development through the new experience and repetition of words.
 But for eczema babies in particular there are a number of long and short-term health benefits: